 definite timetable for the release of a particular product from

-Spectral as we've learned from our decades-long experience of
+Spectral as we've learned from our three decades-long experience of

 working with them.
 They keep working on products in R&D until